 We can’t promise that we’ll always stick to this one, we do love to be a bit silly at times, but we aim to create an inclusive brand that appeals to men and women of all ages, and NEVER excludes any minority group.
 We know that energy drinks aren’t just for 18-year-old males, it’s time for the industry to grow up.

 Nobody ever hears from the owners of energy drink companies, they all keep so private.
 What do they have to hide?
-Here at REIZE we want to get to know our customers, and we are enthusiastic about drinks, so you will be seeing a lot of the owners of REIZE - Marty and Steve.
+Here at REIZE we want to get to know our customers, and we are enthusiastic about drinks, so you will be seeing a lot me through various forms of communication.

 We don’t think energy drinks should be so expensive, so we aim to deliver them at a lower price than all of the competition.